TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

 ✅ - route user icons to player profiles/:id
 ✅ - make a fetch profile api route

-- remember to hash the passwords on signup/creation!
+✅ - remember to hash the passwords on signup/creation!
+✅ - hash on signup/seed creation
+✅ - verify hash!

 - refine the typescript of everything
 - get a testing package